 Curriculum in Catholic schools encompasses more than just what is required to be taught.
 The unique nature of Catholic education calls for a holistic approach to developing each individual person.
-With Jesus as our model, Catholic education can nurture faith, inspire knowledge, instil wisdom and provide foundational values on which to build upon – the basis of the key decisions students will make in the future.
+With Jesus as our model, Catholic education can nurture faith, inspire knowledge, instill wisdom and provide foundational values on which to build upon – the basis of the key decisions students will make in the future.

 Enhanced by the example of Jesus, the curriculum in Catholic education is high in quality, innovative in pedagogy and ultimately guided by faith.
 Quality pedagogy calls all educators to address 21st century learning, that is adaptive to the dynamic world around us.
 Informed by curriculum expectations, teachers are challenged and supported to expand and deepen their knowledge and skills, continuously improving their practice so the learning opportunities and outcomes are maximised for EVERY child.

 As a NSW educational system, Catholic education is mandated to deliver current NSW syllabuses as directed by NESA.
 Catholic educators bring these documents to life so that the diverse learning needs of students are acknowledged and every individual is catered for.

 NSW Education Standards Authority (NESA)